Cold Agglutinin Disease Foundation

 Occurs suddenly.
 Symptoms or signs that begin and worsen quickly, not chronic.

-The term is used to describe the process of red blood cells clumping (agglutinating) in response to the cold-reacting antibodies which are attached to the red cells.
+The term is used to describe the process of red blood cells clumping (agglutinating) in response to the cold-reacting antibodies which bind with antigens attached to the red cells.
 The blood clumping could cause the skin to appear blue on the face, legs, ears or other areas of the body.

 An antigen is any substance that causes your immune system to produce antibodies against it.
 An antigen may be a foreign substance from the environment or it may be formed within the body, as with bacterial toxins or tissue cells.